manofgod747/The-Fundamental-Principles-of-Law/README.md

 It is forbidden to trespass on others freedom

 § 3
-Trespassing on others freedom is punishable by isolation and rehabilitation, exile, or death
+Trespassing on others freedom is punishable by isolation and rehabilitation, exile, or death.

 § 4
 Everyone is entitled to a fair trial